edgOnGithub/edgOnGithub.github.io/_posts/2018-07-29-Empirics-of-Economic-Growth-Replicated-Revisited_Two.md

 ---
 layout: post
-author: 'Ed'
+author: "Ed"
-title: 'MD Four'
+title: "MD Five"
 ---
 In this post I finally solve the replication issues that plagued my last attempt.
 In hindsight, the naive addition of +5 to the